CogniTechSystems/EdgeImpulse/projects/experiments/README.md

 The updated interface includes a new "Experiments" section, which centralizes impulse management and integrates the EON Tuner for enhanced trial handling.
 Along with API enhancements and streamlined processes, these changes significantly accelerate development and improve project organization, making it easier to transition from data collection to deployment.

-This project provides a walk through of how to use experiments, along with source codes and a tutorial that will help you get started with Edge Impulse Experiments.
+This project provides a walk through of how to use experiments, along with a tutorial that will help you get started with Edge Impulse Experiments.

 ## Hardware